n5hc/automatic-app-landing-page/_pages/privacypolicy.md

 <br>

 ## 1.0 Information We Collect
-This website itself collects no data on usage or user activity and the Privacy Policy applies to apps available on app stores only.
+This app itself collects no data on usage or user activity and the Privacy Policy applies to apps available on app stores only.

 <br>